 Your next move will be to clean your hands.
 Goats can get infections from open glands around their teats.

-But if not, then you could always carry a little container of hand sanitizer along with you.
+If not, then you could always carry a little container of hand sanitizer along with you.
 Just be sure it doesn’t irritate the goat in any way.

 3. Clean the Goat